 The monstrous lines turned out to be for groups (some of them our fellow Disney cruisers) awaiting a tour of the Colosseum’s interior.
-They also had their entrance tickets and were none too eager to let the hubs and me squeeze in front of them in line.
+They also had their entrance tickets and were none too eager to let us squeeze in front of them in line.
 An Italian woman offered to sell us a personalized tour of the interior.
 We declined but my husband, salesman that he is, offered to pay her if she could help us bypass the line since we only had a half-hour to get in and back to our sleeping toddler.
 She took pity on us and marched us up to the front of the line, refusing our money.
-(Grazie mille, you sweet Italian lady, whoever you are!)
+Grazie mille, you sweet Italian lady, whoever you are!

 Soon we were inside the Colosseum (another first for me).
 We marveled at the network of underground tunnels and imagined gladiators fighting for their lives in this giant amphitheatre.
 We snapped a few photos, bought a couple of souvenirs, and departed.

-Next our family stopped for a quick lunch of lasagna and cold pasta with Irene.
-For how laidback the Italians are supposed to be, I will tell you this: the tour drivers are anything but.
+Our family stopped for a quick lunch of lasagna and cold pasta with Irene.
+For how laid back the Italians are supposed to be, I will tell you this: the tour drivers are anything but.
 Maybe it is from years of dealing with uptight Americans eager to squeeze in every Italian site possible, but when we asked if we could stop for a cappuccino or even lunch, she looked at us like we were crazy (as was the case with our driver in Sorrento and Pompeii).